 Painting Kampong by Liu Kang, 1954

-This oil-on-canvas artwork by acclaimed Singaporean artist Liu kang has vivid colors and clear outlines around the figures and landscapes are similar to the patterns and style found in gorgeous Balinese batik.
-Just as a the subject matter of the painting is that of a painter painting a place where people live, encourage your young budding artist to try sketching a similar scene of where you live and use the same techniques of bold colours over large areas and lack of detail.
+This oil-on-canvas artwork by acclaimed Singaporean artist Liu Kang has vivid colours and clear outlines around the figures and landscapes are similar to the patterns and style found in gorgeous Balinese batik.
+Just as the subject matter of the painting is that of a painter painting a place where people live, encourage your young budding artist to try sketching a similar scene of where you live and use the same techniques of bold colours over large areas and lack of detail.

 Where: DBS Singapore Gallery 1